Ripple (XRP) Price Prediction For 2025 And 2030

 When the pandemic hit the markets, XRP tanked as low as $0.12 before things began to improve.
 That being said, XRP was a lot more robust than many other tokens and seemed to hold onto investor interest, with prices reaching over $0.60 by November.
 However, whilst the wider crypto market enjoyed a winter resurgence, Ripple Labs was then hit with the aforementioned SEC lawsuit, sending prices crashing by 50% almost overnight.

 However, whilst many industry experts started to write XRP off after the SEC ruled that it had to be listed as a security rather than a tradable asset, it seems at the time of writing that the bankers crypto may have weathered the storm.
-Whilst it missed the January surged that befell many of the top tokens, prices of XRP have since rallied and by February prices had soared back to over $0.60 per token - more or less the same price as before the SEC ruling.
+The prices of XRP reached a high of $1.79 in April 2021 and currently is trading at $0.74.

 In the immediate aftermath of the SEC case that found XRP to be a security, the price of the token plunged and many industry voices speculated that it could be the end of the road for the banker’s crypto.
 These opinions continued when XRP appeared to be missing out on January’s bullish cryptocurrency market price hikes.
 Ripple’s price remained relatively unmoved as some other top cryptos soared.